imanghafoori1/laravel-microscope/README.md

 <a name="capturing-php-statements" ></a>
 :five: **Capturing php "statements":**

-Lets say we want to opt-into php 7.4 arrow functions:
+Let's say we want to opt into php 7.4 arrow functions:

 ```php
 'fn' => [